Sage-is/WEB-Sage.Education-docs/docs/tutorials/integrations/firefox-sidebar.md

 ## Prerequisites

-Before integrating Sage WebUI as a AI chatbot browser assistant in Mozilla Firefox, ensure you have:
+Before integrating Sage.is AI-UI as a AI chatbot browser assistant in Mozilla Firefox, ensure you have:

-* Sage WebUI instance URL (local or domain)
+* Sage.is AI-UI instance URL (local or domain)
 * Firefox browser installed

 ## Enabling AI Chatbot in Firefox